Teen

 5 Repeat count 3 (drop on L across infront).

-6& Straighten up the L knee with such force that it becomes a hop.
-Immediately hop a second time.
+& Immediately L hop a second time.
 (This double hop is useful in absorbing the travelling momentum.)

 8 L close without weight transfer.